PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 The sole expected failure requires one new shared-context owner.
 Production, public behavior, dependency boundaries, and the exactly 128-ID/128-owner phase store remain unchanged.

+## Final input/dynamic composite implementation

+`passes/final_input_dynamic_orchestration.py` now owns the characterized two-stage sequence.
+It forwards the exact same `ModelIRPassContext` first to late input/affine/normalization cleanup and then to very-late dynamic adapter cleanup, returning both raw nested tuples unchanged and in source order.

+The lowerer replaces `_late_input_affine_normalization_results` and `_very_late_dynamic_adapter_results` with `_final_input_dynamic_results`.
+Only the two now-unused direct imports were removed.
+Both child owners and all of their specialized pass contracts remain unchanged.
+The preceding progress update, phase-recorded complete final static-shape reconciliation, and following Split fallback stay in the lowerer at their original boundaries.

+Owner-aware late-input, recurrent-alias, unbound-input, normalization, dynamic-adapter, shape-phase, architecture, and reconciliation tests inspect the two specialized owners through the new outer owner.
+Runtime injection proves exact two-stage order, shared-context identity, and both nested tuple identities.

+Final sequential validation under core-only `uv` passed with 3 focused tests, 401 affected tests, 92 terminal-layout/efficiency tests, 55 core tests, 196 result-contract tests, 2 phase-store tests, and 11 TensorFlow import-blocking, default-direct, and `-cotof` tests.
+Ruff, bytecode compilation, and whitespace checks passed.
+No guard, mutation, reconciliation, fallback, phase result, public API, artifact, dependency, or TensorFlow boundary changed; the store remains exactly 128 IDs and 128 owners.
+No real-model conversion was repeated for this straight-line ownership extraction.